PallasDoesCode/pallasdoescode.github.io/_posts/2016/2016-04-10-object-oriented-javascript-for-csharp-developers-part-one.md

 ---
 layout: article
-title: "Object Oriented JavaScript for C# Developers"
+title: "Object Oriented JavaScript for C# Developers Part One"
-date: 2016-03-20 08:28:14
+date: 2016-04-10 06:57:03
 comments: true
-categories: [OOP, JavaScript]
+categories: [JavaScript, OOP]
 ---

 A few months ago, while talking to [Sayed Hashimi from Microsoft](https://twitter.com/sayedihashimi) about my future as a developer, he recommended that one of the best things I can do would be to setup a blog.
 In order to get started, he recommended that I check out [Miniblog](https://github.com/madskristensen/MiniBlog).
 It's a blogging engine developed by [Mads Kristensen](https://twitter.com/mkristensen).
 If you haven't heard of Miniblog it is a minimalistic blogging engine developed using ASP.NET.
 In order to have a WYSIYWG editor for Miniblog, Mads used the [bootstrap-wysiwyg project](https://github.com/steveathon/bootstrap-wysiwyg).
 Being somewhat new to the web development world, one of my goals was to learn more about WYSIWYG editors and how they work so that I might someday be able to do some freelance work building websites for companies.
 So I took this opportunity and started digging through the project's source code.